Young Writers’ Prize 2016

 Conditions of Entry

 - Entrants must be aged 25 years or younger as at 29 July 2016.
 The competition is open to all Australian citizens and residents.

 - All entries must be original work, entirely by the entrant.
 All references must be properly cited.

-- The entry should take the form of an essay that specifically addresses one of the essay questions, or a question of your own choosing.
+- The entry should take the form of an essay that specifically addresses one of the essay questions.
 The essay should be no more than 3,000 words.
 It must be in English.

 - The winning entry will be published by Per Capita and it is intended that a short-version will be published in the national mainstream media, however this is not guaranteed.
 Any further publication rights remain with the author.